micmejia/bible-dump/NKJV/Mark/Mark 8.md

 He spoke this word openly.
 Then Peter took Him aside and began to rebuke Him.

 ###### 33
 But when He had turned around and looked at His disciples, He rebuked Peter, saying, "Get behind Me, Satan!
-For you are not [^e]mindful of the things of God, but the things of men." ## Take Up the Cross and Follow Him
+For you are not mindful of the things of God, but the things of men." ## Take Up the Cross and Follow Him

 ###### 34
 When He had called the people to _Himself,_ with His disciples also, He said to them, "Whoever desires to come after Me, let him deny himself, and take up his cross, and follow Me.